DanScherr/ibm-school-of-data_engineering/5-SQL/4-Movies_table-Exercicios/README.md

 - it shows the logs live
 - It creates automatically bridges networks between services:

-``In terms of Docker, a bridge network uses a software bridge which allows containers connected to the same bridge network to communicate, while providing isolation from containers which are not connected to that bridge network.``<sup>1</sup>
+``In terms of Docker, a bridge network uses a software bridge which allows containers connected to the same bridge network to communicate, while providing isolation from containers which are not connected to that bridge network.``<sup>4</sup>

 ### ii.
 Building docker-compose:
 - $ docker-compose -f docker-compose.yml up --remove-orphans<br>
 ![](./images/running-docker_compose.png)

-## 3. Accessing and configurating pgAdmin:
+## 3. Accessing and configurating pgAdmin<sup>5</sup>:
 [:top: ***Voltar ao topo***](#robot-ibm-school-of-data-engineering)<br>

 ### i.
 Accessing pgAdmin: